lf-/gankra.github.io/blah/deinitialize-me-maybe/index.md

 (Of course this is all also complicated by the existence of unwinding, but literally everything is complicated by the existence of unwinding...)

+I focused on Rust here for Story Telling reasons, but Swift uses this design as well.

+It's not *terribly* surprising that they both converged on this solution, because as far as I know it's basically the "ideal" implementation of ownership if you're willing to put in the elbow grease, and both languages *love* putting in compiler elbow grease.

+Of course, for Rust a lot of this stuff is part of the surface semantics of the language -- if you mess up your moves it will be a compiler error.
+For Swift, this stuff shows up more as an *optimization*: it assumes things are moved, and inserts clones (refcount increments) where that doesn't work.

+Ownership is a tool, and tools are for solving the problems you care about!